nmokey/klein-bottle/docs/index.markdown

 There are a couple ways to think of **orientability**: the formal definition is that it's a property of topological manifolds which permits a consistent sense of clockwise and counterclockwise.
 If you choose a direction of a normal vector and keep assigning normals along the surface, when you loop back around to your starting point the normal vector should still point in the same direction.

-In popular mathematics, a surface that's **non-orientable** is usually descirbed as having onlly one side, partially because that's the most exciting way to put it.
+In popular mathematics, a surface that's **non-orientable** is usually described as having only one side, partially because that's the most exciting way to put it.
+You can imagine an ant walking along the surface of a Klein bottle: starting on the "outside", the ant can crawl through the tube and onto the opposite side of its starting point without ever crossing a boundary or edge, which means that the surface only has one side, and no "inside" or "outside."
+That's pretty neat!
+The formal definition is basically the opposite of orientability: it's a property of a surface where you can't consistently define clockwise and counterclockwise.

 {% include linkedHeading.html heading = "klein bottle" text="the one and only klein bottle" level=1 %}
 Named after [Felix Klein](https://en.wikipedia.org/wiki/Felix_Klein){:target="_blank"}{:rel="noopener noreferrer"} (linked in case you want to make fun of his picture).